 - A translation into the second official language of at least 250 words of project text by the selected translator, to be submitted to DMC for quality assurance review

-Once the final update of the preliminary version is approved, the participant may submit an invoice for 40% of the total investment.
+Once the final update of the preliminary version is approved, the participant may submit a request for release of 40% of the total investment.

 The final version includes the following:

 - The final version of the project (in both official languages) incorporating all the changes requested as a result of DMC’s quality assurance review in the previous phase

 - The duly completed DMC landing page form

 - The updated final version of the project incorporating all the changes requested by DMC as a result of the quality assurance review of the final version

 Once all deliverables in phase 3 are approved, the participant may submit a request for release of 20% of the total investment.

 Use the budget template (xlsx) provided to develop the budget for your online project.
 Make sure it aligns with your project description, schedule and support letters.

 - Include the costs for all tasks in the schedule.